nextflow-io/nextflow/docs/sharing.md

 2. Specify a portable shebang (see note below for details).
 3. Ensure the scripts are executable.
 For example: `chmod a+x bin/my_script.py`

-:::{tip}
+:::tip
 To maximize portability of your bundled script, it is recommended to avoid hard-coding the interpreter path in the shebang line.

 For example, shebang definitions `#!/usr/bin/python` and `#!/usr/local/bin/python` both hard-code specific paths to the python interpreter.
 To improve portability, rely on `env` to dynamically resolve the path to the interpreter.
 An example of the recommended approach is: